I enjoy playing with time series data, the design of algorithms, and UNIX systems.

-In 2011, I started working at Hudson River Trading as an "algorithm developer" - a blend of a data scientist and a software engineer who builds and maintains models to drive trading strategies.
+In 2011, I started working at Hudson River Trading as an "algorithm developer" - a blend of a data scientist and a software engineer who builds automated trading strategies.
 If you're really curious to see where else I've worked, you can look at my (particularly out-of-date) résumé.

 While still in Cambridge, I was an active member of the Student Information Processing Board, MIT's volunteer student computing group.
 Through SIPB, I worked on the Debathena project, a student-developed implementation of MIT's Athena system for Debian and Ubuntu.
 I worked with other student maintainers to get MIT's IT department to adopt Debathena as the official Athena release; now it is used campus-wide on public workstations.
 It is also a popular way to interface student personal computers with MIT's systems.